POLL-Global 2023 economic view downgraded, at odds with market optimism

 Falling energy prices, a slowdown in inflation in most economies from multi-decade highs, an unexpectedly resilient euro zone economy and China's economic reopening have led traders to speculate the downturn will be more mild.

-That has driven MSCI's all-country world index of shares .MIWD00000PUS up nearly 20% from October lows, hitting a five-month closing high on Tuesday, despite the greater risk that central banks will keep interest rates higher for longer rather than cut them.
+That has driven MSCI's all-country world index of shares .MIWD00000PUS up nearly 20% from October lows, hitting a five-month closing high on Wednesday, despite the greater risk central banks keep interest rates higher for longer rather than cut them.

-But economists as a whole were much less upbeat, paring back growth forecasts for this year and next from 2.3% and 3.0%, respectively, in an October 2022 poll to 2.1% and 2.8%, respectively.
+But economists as a whole were much less upbeat, paring back growth forecasts for this year and next from 2.3% and 3.0%, respectively, in an October 2022 poll to 2.1% and 2.8%.
 Their more dour mood flew in the face of some notable upgrades by banks in recent weeks.

+However, some of Wall Street's biggest names have thrown cold water on expectations the U.S. economy will scrape through 2023 without a recession.

 The 2023 growth forecast is well behind an International Monetary Fund forecast of 2.7% that was issued in October and is due to be updated next week.
 The latest Reuters polls of more than 500 economists covering 45 economies were taken Jan.
 5-25.